-I’m not overselling.
-I’m not over hyping it.
 This alphabet find toddler activity is the stuff activity dreams are made of.

 RELATED: Love ABC activities as much as I do?
 Check out my alphabet activities list.

-Ever need a mom sick day?
+Ever need a parent sick day?

 Ever just needed a minute to sit and drink your coffee without having to microwave it first?

-This is the activity for you.
-And I’m going to get you so excited about this activity, you’ll be like a toddler…a toddler playing alphabet find.
+And I’m going to get you so excited about this activity, you’ll be like a kid again…a kid playing alphabet hunt & find.

 Busy Toddler is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.